-- Lust: This is the characteristic that governs a human's views on the carnal pleasures.
-At one extreme, one might be a sex maniac, driven by insatiable lusts and sexual desires, while at the other extreme; a person who feels that all sexual contact is disgusting and to be avoided at all costs.
-While sordid details have no place in the game (unless such inclusion is mutually agreed to be appropriate), the effect of sex on a person's emotions are strong and should be considered in any worthwhile description of an NPC's personality.
+- This characteristic governs a person’s views on the carnal pleasures.
+At one extreme, one might be a sex maniac, driven by insatiable lusts and sexual desires, while at the other extreme; a person might feel that all sexual contact is disgusting and to be avoided at all costs.
+While sordid details have no place in the game (unless such inclusion is mutually agreed to be appropriate), the effect of sex on a person’s emotions are strong and should be considered in any worthwhile description of an NPC’s personality.

-- Gluttony: Here, one can see a man's ability to be frugal.
+- Here, one can see a man’s ability to be frugal.
 A glutton would waste what he desires by taking more than he could possibly need.
 On the other hand, he might be frugal to the point of being a miser.
 There is a difference from being under the spell of greed.
-A greedy man wants wealth for the sake of wealth.
-A glutton wants things for use.
-An ungreedy man eschews the material while a miserly man attempts to hold on to what he has.
+A greedy man wants for the sake of having; a glutton wants things for use.
+An ungreedy man eschews the material; a miser attempts to hold on to what he has.

 All of these characteristics have their place in describing a complete person.
-By taking a few moments to consider how each 'sin' plays off the others, a fairly complete psychological profile can be formed.
-Anger, lust and jealousy may combine to form the profile for a brutal sadistic rapist, while vanity drives him mad with shame, compelling him to hide his desires.
+By taking a few moments to consider how each ‘sin’ plays off the others, a fairly complete psychological profile can be formed.
+A person’s persona is a conglomeration of each of these characteristics.
+The manner in which these characteristics mix determines how an NPC feels and acts.
+Anger, lust, and jealousy may combine to form the profile for a brutal sadistic rapist, while vanity drives him mad with shame, compelling him to hide his desires.
 It is up to the referee to determine whether he merely fantasizes or actually commits heinous crimes of passion.
-Ebeneezer Scrooge had high values for greed and low values for gluttony.
-Mother Theresea had low values in everything.
-A person's persona is a conglomeration of each of these characteristics.
-The manner in which these characteristics mix determines how an NPC feels and acts.

-Once the values are determined, the referee can provide an in-depth profile using the 7 sins as a guide.
-This should be an aid to fleshing out important NPC's.
+Once the values are determined, the referee can use them as a guide to provide an in-depth profile.
+This should be an aid to fleshing out important NPCs.
 While this is in itself not a great improvement over established methods, the use of the results will be an improvement for interpersonal tasks.

-Having determined their psych profile, they can be compared for similarities.
-The more alike they are, the better chance there is of friendly relations existing.
+compared for similarities.
+The more alike they are, the better chance

 - Jon hates sexual contact and Dave is neutral; difference is 4